-- EPA encourages the ANCSA Corporations to submit comments to the docket to identify any information that the ANCSA Corporation believes may be relevant to the development of the rule. - If an ANCSA Corporation could be affected by this proposed actions, EPA invites the ANCSA Corporation to meet with EPA by phone prior to the Agency issuing the final rule.
-The deadline to contact EPA is March 31, 2020.
+- EPA encourages the ANCSA Corporations to submit comments to the docket to identify any information that the ANCSA Corporation believes may be relevant to the development of the rule. - If a ANCSA Corporation could be affected by this proposed action, EPA invites the ANCSA Corporation to meet with EPA by phone prior to the Agency issuing the final rule.
+The deadline to contact EPA is February 28, 2020.